Pelham, Massachusetts: History

 Pelham's boundaries have changed twice in its history.
 Originally a much larger town, rectangular in shape (except for a small extension southward taking up part of the modern area of Knight's Corner) and extending eastward to the top of Prescott Hill (where Daniel Shays once lived), the land east of the West Branch of the Swift River was annexed by the town of Prescott in the latter half of the nineteenth centuries (maps made in 1855 and 1862 both show this land still belonging to Pelham).
 The landscape would change once again, however, when the Quabbin Reservoir was formed along the branches of the Swift River.
 The reservoir filled along the river, and protected lands along its edge became part of the Quabbin Reservation.
 It was at this time as well that the towns of the valley were dis-incorporated, and a portion of Enfield which now constitutes the town's southeast corner (roughly east of Caldwell Brook and Knight's Corner) was given to the town.
 Because the reservoir divided the town from its old lands in Prescott, however, that portion of land was not returned to the town, but given to New Salem instead.

+On March 23, 1860, a young man named Warren Gibbs, who lived in the town, died after eating some oysters prepared for him by his wife, Mary Felton.
+His brother had a tombstone produced that claimed that Felton poisoned him.
+After that, the tombstone was repeatedly destroyed, and the brother had to hire guards to protect it.